 It’s important to note that your table will not be wired for power.
 Because of this, you’ll want to fully charge your presentation devices before DemoFest, and even consider bringing an external battery so you’ll be able to demonstrate for the full two hours of the event without running out of power.

 Will you send me more information if I am accepted?

 Absolutely!
-If your project is accepted, we’ll send you complete instructions on how to access the virtual platform, engage with attendees, and more in
+If your project is accepted, we’ll send you complete instructions on set-up times, technical options, and more in advance of the event.

-DemoFest is first and foremost an opportunity for people in our field to learn from one another.
-At our face-to-face events there is also an award component to give recognition to people willing to show their work.
-The DemoFest awards are “People’s Choice” awards—the winners are voted on by the attendees themselves rather than by a panel or a single judge.
+While DemoFest is first and foremost an opportunity for people in our field to learn from one another, there is also an award component to give recognition to people willing to show their work.
+The DemoFest awards are “people’s choice” awards—the winners are voted on by the attendees themselves rather than by a panel or a single judge.